SymphonicTanning/EarlyCovid/README.md

 ### Ivermectin

-There is another medication which is now seeing success in clinical
-trials: Ivermectin.
-Ivermectin is an anti-parasite medicine used widely in areas where parasitical infections are common.
+Ivermectin is an anti-parasite medicine, used widely in areas where parasitical infections are common, which is now seeing success in clinical trials.

 Ivermectin had some bad press several months ago in the context of Covid-19.
 In one case, an influential study which had resulted in